riff-lang/site/src/doc.md

 re-definable by the user.

 ```
-break       if
-continue    in
-do          local
+break       exit        local
-else        null
+continue    fn          null
-exit        print
+do          for         print
-fn          return
+elif        if          return
-for         while
+else        in          while
 ```

 ## Variables